mlanser/100-days-of-code/r2-log.md

 * Working on numeric and scalar types ... it's been a long week, so this is it for today :-|

 ### R2D6 - 30MAY2020
-* Rereading reworking examples with numeric and scalar types.
+* Rereading and re-working examples with numeric and scalar types.
 * Working dates and time ... maybe with end of times?
 * More about iterables and iterations ... head hurts ... again!

+### R2D7 - 31MAY2020
+* Deeper dive into inheritance and polymorphism :-|